kanha321/Upastithi/README.md

 ## 📥 Installation

-You can download the latest APK from the [Releases](https://github.com/kanha321/Upastithi/releases)
+You can download the latest APK from the [Releases](https://github.com/kanha321/Upastithi/releases).

-Note: Pre-release builds can be unstable and may not work as intended but your records will always be safe
+> ⚡ Note: Pre-release builds may be unstable and may not work as intended.
+However, your records will always remain safe.

-It is always recommended to install the `latest` marked apk as they are stable
+> It is always recommended to install the APK marked `latest` for the most stable experience.

 ---

+## ✨ Just a Note

+This is a **personal hobby project**, so you’ll find quite a few fun _“jugaads”_ inside 🚀
+It may not follow all the best practices — but that’s part of the charm!